ameliadai/clustering_algorithms/README.md

 # clustering_algorithms
-Implement k means, accelerated k means, and GMM implementation from scratch
+Implement k means, accelerated k means, and GMM from scratch
 An example is provided with UCI seeds dataset